AriFordsham/GHCWiki/Make-GHC-codebase-more-modular.md

     *  By the "top-level module ~ package" analogy above, I would prefer if they were under the IR they operate on (GHC.Core, GHC.Stg, etc.).
 It is less verbose and it is obvious that modules under GHC.XX operate on XX.
     * If a distinction for "passes" is to be made, I would prefer something like `GHC.Core.Pass.XY` (2 years ago I suggested we should make the distinction between GHC.Core.{Syntax,Analyzers,Transformers} but it was deemed too verbose, which it is indeed).

-* Add top-level GHC.Parse, GHC.Rename, GHC.Typecheck
-    * Same argument from me: these modules operate on the "Hs" representation so to me it makes more sense put them under `GHC.Hs`:
-        * GHC.Hs.Parser: similar to other IR which have a parser
-        * GHC.Hs.{Rename,Typecheck}
-        * We can even extract `GHC.Hs.Derive` from the current type-checker

 Reduce the dependencies on DynFlags
 -----------------------------------